 Older islanders remember they were already in the lagoon of Maupiti when they were young.
-Althougt they live in Maupiti lagoon all year round, Manta rays are particularly observable from March to October.
+Althougt Manta rays live in Maupiti lagoon all year round, the visibility is usually better from March to October.

 Seeing a manta ray is always a magical experience.
 We observe them every morning near a coral reef where they are being dewormed by small cleaning wrasses.
 Manta rays often travel in groups and are naturally curious.
 This exceptional dive allows us to watch them for a long time, and interact with them if they allow us.

 The Manta rays skin is very fragile and is covered with a mucus which serves to protect them.
 Every contact deteriorates their skin.
 By touching a Manta ray, we increase the risk of infection and put their health at risk.
 Do not forget that there are wild animals, it is important to contemplate with respect without interfering.
 It is therefore forbidden to touch them.

 Manta rays are calm, graceful, intelligent and curious animals!

 Calm: to avoid the risk of scaring them away, you have to be an integral part of the landscape.
 Avoid quick moves, do not swim just above them, nor prevent them from circling around their favorite coral!

 Graceful: During the mating season (June to December), Manta rays give us sumptuous dances, provided that they are not disturbed by human interactions.